 Step 8: Commercial inspections, results and corrections

-To schedule an inspection, call the automated inspection request line.
-You will need your IVR or permit number and the three digit code for the inspection.
+To schedule an inspection, call the automated Requests for Inspections phone number.
+You will need your IVR or permit number and the three-digit code for the inspection.
 You must call before 6:00 a.m. or the inspection will be scheduled the following business day.

 Get the results of the inspection on Portland Maps permit/case search the next day.

 Read more about why work does not get approved and how to schedule a reinspection.

 The Small Business Empowerment Program assists Black, Indigenous and people of color business owners and business owners with disabilities recognized by the ADA who have experienced barriers in the review process.
 Learn more about how we can help.